Gain international work experience, develop personal and professional skills, and earn credit towards graduation.

 Dependent upon your program term and location, you may be eligible for a part-time or full-time internship.
 Talk to a CAPA Admissions Advisor for more detailed information.

 Applying is easy!
 Just start your application for your location term/year and add the internship placement option in the application.
-You will need to send in additional documents such as a resume and cover letter along with the standard application documents.
+You will need to send in additional documents such as a resume and cover letter.

 CAPA works with students and internship sites to ensure that the internship placement operates around the students' academic schedule.